gkemmey/gray_matter/_posts/2019-08-02-stripe-beyond-the-getting-started-docs.md

 All the handlers follow a similar pattern: an initializer that holds some data they'll need to do their job, one or more public instance methods that do the work of communicating with Stripe's API and updating our `User` record, and a slew of private methods that help them do that work.

-Those public instance method _always_ return an instance of `Nutmeg::Stripe::Response`.
+Those public instance methods _always_ return an instance of `Nutmeg::Stripe::Response`.

 In the case of our `CardHandler` object, there's a public `#add` method and a public `#remove` method: